mroi/aws-ssh-proxy/README.md

    Replace the security group and subnet IDs with the ones created above.
 6. Finally, configure
    [`iam-policy.json`](https://github.com/mroi/aws-ssh-proxy/blob/master/aws/iam-policy.json)
    as the IAM user’s inline permission policy.
-Replace the launch template ID with the one you created above.
+Replace the account number with your AWS account ID and the launch template ID with the one you created above.

 PHP Web Service
 ---------------